DWalker487/error-propagation/README.md

 # error-propagation
-Quick and somewhat dirty library for error propagation of single values
+Quick and somewhat dirty library for error propagation of single values.

+Bugfixes, extensions generally welcome.

 # Basics
     In errors.py is defined a basic class intended for e.g. ipython use